Best ETFs for Beginners in Australia: How to Start Investing (2026 Guide)

 A single diversified ETF gives you exposure to thousands of companies across dozens of countries — all for a management fee under 0.30% per year.
 You don't need to pick between countries, sectors, or asset classes.
 The fund does all of that for you.

-DHHF — BetaShares Diversified All Growth ETF (0.19% MER)
+DHHF — Betashares Diversified All Growth ETF (0.19% MER)

 DHHF is 100% growth assets — no bonds, no cash drag.
-It holds four underlying ETFs covering Australian shares, global developed markets, emerging markets, and US shares, giving you exposure to approximately 8,000 companies in a single trade.
-At 0.19%, it's one of the cheapest diversified funds on the ASX.
-For investors who believe in long-term compounding and don't need the smoothing effect of bonds, DHHF is the cleanest starting point.
+It holds four underlying ETFs covering Australian shares, global developed markets, emerging markets, and US shares, giving you exposure to thousands of companies in a single trade.
+AUM is $1.36 billion as at May 2026, with a 0.19% p.a. management fee — making it the cheapest diversified all-growth ETF on the ASX.

 VDHG — Vanguard Diversified High Growth ETF (0.27% MER)